 Haplotypes and patches

-Currently, human and mouse are the only genome assemblies where there is more than one path through the genome.
+All genome assemblies in Ensembl are haploid, and for human there is more than one path through the genome.
 They include haplotypes, which are different versions of particular regions of the genome that are found in different individuals.
 They can include small differences in sequence, or larger differences such as different genes or gene order compared to the primary assembly.
 Since they are sequences found in real individuals, they are equally valid compared to the primary assembly.

-The human genome assembly (GRCh38) and the mouse genome assembly (GRCm38) are maintained by the Genome Reference Consortium (GRC).
-In addition to the primary assembly, the GRCh38 major assembly release of the human genome included 261 alternate loci including eight haplotypes on the MHC region of chromosome six.
+The human genome assembly is maintained by the Genome Reference Consortium (GRC).
+In addition to the primary assembly, the GRCh37 major assembly release of the human genome included nine haplotypes, eight of which are on the MHC region of chromosome six.

 Subsequent minor releases on the GRC assemblies introduce additional alternate sequences known as patches.
 There are two types of assembly patches: